 True Extra Virgin Olive Oil

-Some recent studies have been done to determine if the ‘extra-virgin’ olive oil being sold in supermarkets is actually extra-virgin as defined by international standards.
+Some recent studies have been done to determine if the ‘extra-virgin’ olive oil being sold in grocery stores is actually extra-virgin as defined by international standards.
 Unfortunately for the consumer, the answer is frequently ‘no’.
-Many olive oils sold in supermarkets and some specialty food stores do not meet the test of being extra-virgin.
+Many olive oils sold in grocery stores and some specialty food stores do not meet the test of being extra-virgin.
 There have been cases in which products labelled ‘extra-virgin olive oil’ contained only 20% olive oil, and the other 80% of the oil wasn’t even derived from olives.
 (For further information on these tests, please see the University of California (Davis) website.)

 Olive Oil Freshness